Formentera: History

-The island's name is usually said to derive from the Latin word frumentarium, meaning "granary".
+The island's name is said to derive from the Latin word frumentarium, meaning "granary".
 The island was occupied in prehistoric times, going back to 2,000–1,600 BC.
 Archaeological sites from that period remain in Ca na Costa, Cap de Barbaria (multiple sites) and Cova des Fum.
 The island had been occupied by the Carthaginians before passing to the ancient Romans.
 In succeeding centuries, it passed to the Visigoths, the Byzantines, the Vandals, and the Arabs.
-In 1109 it was the target of a devastating attack by the Norwegian king Sigurd I at the head of the "Norwegian Crusade".
-The island was conquered by the James I the Conqueror, added to the Crown of Aragon and later became part of the medieval Kingdom of Majorca.
+In 1109, Formentera was the target of a devastating attack by the Norwegian king Sigurd I at the head of the Norwegian Crusade.
+The island was conquered by James I the Conqueror, added to the Crown of Aragon and later became part of the medieval Kingdom of Majorca.

 From 1403 to the early 18th century, the threat of Barbary pirate attacks rendered the island uninhabitable.
-On 17 June 1651, during the Franco-Spanish War (1635-1659), a squadron of Spanish galleys under John of Austria the Younger captured the French galleon Lion Couronné off this island.
+On 17 June 1651, during the Franco-Spanish War (1635–1659), a squadron of Spanish galleys under John of Austria the Younger captured the French galleon Lion Couronné off this island.

-The island (along with its surrounding islets) became a separate insular council (with the same territory as the municipality of the same name) after 1977.
-Before that, it was administered in the former insular council of Ibiza and Formentera (covering the whole group of the Pityusic Islands), but in a separate comarca (which already covered the current municipality of Formentera).
-This reform allowed Ibiza to unify its comarca (of five municipalities) with its new insular council (no longer administrating Formentera).
+The island and its surrounding islets became a separate insular council with the same territory as the eponymous municipality after 1977.
+Before that, it was administered in the former insular council of Ibiza and Formentera (covering the whole group of the Pityusic Islands), but in a separate comarca which already covered the current municipality of Formentera.
+This reform allowed Ibiza to unify its comarca of five municipalities with its new insular council, no longer administrating Formentera.

 Geography

 The main island of Formentera is 19 km long and is located about 6 km south of Ibiza in the Mediterranean Sea.
-More specifically Formentera is part of the delimitation of the Balearic Sea which is a northwestern element of the Mediterranean Sea.
-Its major villages are Sant Francesc Xavier, Sant Ferran de ses Roques, El Pilar de la Mola (on the La Mola peninsula) and La Savina.
+More specifically Formentera is part of the delimitation of the Balearic Sea, which is a northwestern element of the Mediterranean Sea.
+Its major villages are Sant Francesc Xavier, Sant Ferran de ses Roques, El Pilar de la Mola (on the La Mola peninsula), La Savina, and Es Pujols, the most important tourist destination of the island.

-Formentera comprises one municipality, also called Formentera, and has a population of 9,962 (as at 1 January 2010).
+Formentera comprises one municipality, also called Formentera, and has a population of 11,981 (as of 1 January 2021).
 Its land area is 83.24 km2.
 It is subdivided into several civil parishes (parròquies), themselves subdivided into vendas (véndes in Catalan).

-North of Formentera is the island of Espalmador (Illa de s'Empalmador in Catalan), which is the second largest island of the municipality, and is itself surrounded by a few minor islets.
-Espalmador is a tombolo, separated from the main island of Formentera by a shallow sandbar, and during low tide, it is possible for one to wade between the two islands.
+North of Formentera is located Espalmador (in Catalan: Illa de S'Espalmador), the second largest island of the Pitiusas Islands, surrounded by a few minor islets.

+Espalmador is a tombolo, separated from the main island of Formentera by a shallow sandbar.
 This area is a popular stopping point for those in yachts heading between Ibiza and Formentera.